Gov’t approves $1.6-million for National ID Cards

 But figures back then (in 2013) from the Electoral Office showed that the number of those enrolled for the cards was a far cry from the 100,000 mentioned by Timothy.

-According to the figures, just 3,900 was enrolled for the cards back then and the Electoral Office made it clear that the cards would not be available for the 2015 General Election.
+According to the figures, just 3,900 were enrolled for the cards back then and the Electoral Office made it clear that the cards would not be available for the 2015 General Election.

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.